Who Tells Luang Prabang’s Story — and With What Responsibility?

 I. Beyond the Image

-These images are beautiful.
+They are beautiful.
 They are not untrue.

-But they are incomplete.
+Yet they remain incomplete.

 II.
 Representation Is Not Neutral